xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
 > Some GeoJSON features may cross the international dateline.
 In older GeoJSON files, some coordinates may have longitudes greater than 180 or less than -180.
-You cannot upload these features to Data Hub – these features should be split into MultiPolygons or MultiLineStrings.
+You cannot upload these features to XYZ Maps – these features should be split into MultiPolygons or MultiLineStrings.
 Also, some coordinates that are supposed to be 180/-180 can end up looking like `180.0000008576` thanks to floating-point precision errors in whatever process created them.
-This is also something you can't upload to Data Hub.
+This is also something you can't upload to XYZ Maps.

 #### [Join data to another space](command-reference.md#join)